menome/thumbnailbot/README.md

 # FPP Thumbnail Bot

-Both that extracts thumbnails from files.
+Bot that extracts thumbnails from files.